grycap/ec3/doc/source/templates.rst

    For example if ``ec3_max_instances`` is set to 5 a valid value can be: 'wn[1-5]'.
    This variable has preference over ``ec3_if_fail`` so if a virtual node to be switched on matches with the specified pattern ``ec3_if_fail` variable will be ignored.
    The default value is 'None'.

+ ``ec3_inherit_from = <string>``
+   Name of the already defined ``system`` from which inherit its characteristics.
+For example, if we have already defined a ``system wn`` where we have specified cpu and os, and we want to change memory only for a new system, instead of writing again the values for cpu and os, we inherit these values from the specified system like ``ec3_inherit_from = system wn``.
+   The default value is 'None'.

 System and network inheritance